 In 1902, Rev Alexander Goodfellow, a local amateur antiquarian, carried out a small excavation at The Cairns site.

-His notes concluded that he found a “souterrain”, or earth-house, as they are more commonly known in Orkney — an underground passageway apparently dating to the Iron Age.
+He concluded that he had found a “souterrain”, or earth-house, as they are more commonly known in Orkney — an underground passageway apparently dating to the Iron Age.

 Rev Goodfellow outlined his excavation at The Cairns in Volume IV of the Saga Book of the Viking Club:

 “. . . at a place in the South Parish [of South Ronaldsay], generally known as the Cairns o’ the Bu, or occasionally the Cairns o’ Flaws, an underground house with passage, to all appearance like a Pict’s house, or a weem, has been discovered.

 The situation is on a rising slope, with a beautiful outlook towards the east, or German Ocean, where, in the olden days, the sea-robbers might have been sighted at a long distance, and the people on the shore be prepared for any attack.